|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 There are some fine filaments visible which might be fungal growth, since the bee had been on the window sill for some time.

-Click on the image for a much bigger version, where you can even see some of the tiny hairs on the wing (I didn't know bees had hairy wings before).
+You can even see some of the tiny hairs on the wing (I didn't know bees had hairy wings before).

 The feather was a white soft downy one which had blown in the window...